michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 ## Configure Ethernet interface for data logger connection and field maintenance

-This example assumes we're configuring the Ethernet port that is right next to the power supply cable on the fitlet (with name eno1) and we'll give it private address 10.10.1.2/24.
+This example assumes we're configuring the Ethernet port that is right next to the power supply cable on the Fitlet2 (with name eno1) and we'll give it private address 10.10.1.2/24.
 To connect your laptop to it via Ethernet, manually configure your laptop's Ethernet interface with address 10.10.1.3/24 (i.e. subnet mask 255.255.255.0).
 The data logger IP address is 10.10.1.1/24.

 ```
 sudo vi /etc/netplan/99_config.yaml